sib-swiss/llm-biodata-training/public/slides.md

 ---

+## 🛠️ Tool calling

+**Introduce recursive tool use**

+Refactor the workflow so the LLM can decide which "tool" (e.g., query generation, execution) to call next based on the current state, iterating until no further actions are required.
+This enables more autonomous, multi-step reasoning and decision-making.

+**Add a SPARQL query execution tool**

+Integrate a function to execute generated queries and feed the results back into the loop for further refinement or follow-up questions.

+---

 ##  🛸 Going further

-Deploy the search engine as a service, required for multiple users production use (see slide below)
+**Deploy a search engine service**: Make the retrieval component accessible as an API or microservice to support production-scale, multi-user environments (see slide below)

-Build a MCP (model context protocol) server, [PoC here](https://github.com/sib-swiss/sparql-llm/tree/main/src/expasy-mcp)

-Add advanced logging to your system with [Langfuse](https://langfuse.com/)
+**Build a Model Context Protocol (MCP) server**: Coordinate context and tools with a centralized controller.
+[Example implementation here](https://github.com/sib-swiss/sparql-llm/blob/main/src/expasy-mcp/src/expasy_mcp/server.py).

+**Enable logging** and tracing with [Langfuse](https://langfuse.com/)

-Deploy a chat for free using [HuggingFace Spaces](https://huggingface.co/new-space?sdk=docker) and docker
+**Host a demo chat interface**: Deploy an interactive UI using [HuggingFace Spaces](https://huggingface.co/new-space?sdk=docker) with Docker support to share your system publicly.

 ----